 A continuation of patient care utilizing physical therapy assessments and interventions under the supervision of a licensed physical therapist.
 Emphasis is on interpreting the physical therapy initial evaluation and on selecting appropriate therapeutic exercises/functional activities for assigned patients with guidance.

 The college laboratory will be utilized.
-Admission into the Physical
+Admission into the Physical Therapist Assistant program is required.

-Therapist Assistant program is required.
-Terms offered: W
+Therapist Assistant program is requir